Last Update: 3/4/20

 If the tenant sues for violation of his or her rights or is defending against a lawsuit brought by the landlord, and the tenant wins, then the landlord must pay both reasonable court costs and the tenant’s legal fees.
-This tenant right cannot be waived by any language in the lease agreement.
+This tenant-right cannot be waived by any language in the lease agreement.

-Furthermore, under Florida statute 83.55, if the landlord fails to comply with the requirements of the lease agreement or any part of Florida Residential Landlord and Tenant Act, the tenant may recover the damages caused by the noncompliance.
+Furthermore, under Florida statute 83.55, if the landlord fails to comply with the requirements of the lease agreement or any part of the Florida Residential Landlord and Tenant Act, the tenant may recover the damages caused by the noncompliance.